 Supervisory approval regarding internal models

-EIOPA may, at its own initiative or at the request of supervisory authorities or insurance or reinsurance undertakings, issue an Opinion to the supervisory authorities in accordance with Article 21a(1)(a) and 29(1)(a) of Regulation (EU) No 1094/2010, on internal models and approvals of internal model applications as set out in Articles 112 to 127, Article 230, Article 231 and Article 233, with a view to foster supervisory convergence.
+Without prejudice to Article 122 of this Directive, EIOPA shall upon request from one or more supervisory authorities or insurance or reinsurance undertakings, issue advice to the supervisory authorities concerned in accordance with Article 21a(1)(a) of Regulation (EU) No 1094/2010.

-Where EIOPA issues an Opinion as referred to in the first subparagraph, the supervisory authorities concerned shall take their decision or joint decision, as applicable in conformity with that Opinion, or provide reasons in writing to EIOPA and the applicant where the decision or joint decision is not taken in conformity with that Opinion.
+Where EIOPA issues advice as referred to in the first subparagraph, the supervisory authorities concerned shall take their decision or joint decisionor provide reasons in writing to EIOPA and the applicant where the decision or joint decision is not following the advice.

 Where supervisory authorities carry out joint on-site inspections, in which EIOPA staff participate in accordance with Article 21 of Regulation (EU) No 1094/2010, of undertakings or groups applying a full or partial internal model pursuant to Articles 112 to 127, 230, 231 or 233, EIOPA staff shall produce a specific report on the internal model.
 That report shall be submitted to the EIOPA Executive Board.